-10 • ľ To ensure the Mainstreaming of gender and disability in all occupational categories A workforce which is responsive to mainstreaming of all occupational categories Gap analysis and development of strategy Training and awareness-raising Aggressively target the appointment of designated groups (People Living with Disability, Women and Youth) Training and awareness-raising mainstreaming strategy Aggressively target the attainment of EE Targets Placement of staff as per the FOR 11 Evaluation/Adjudic adjudication of District Evaluated Job.description.
-To have all District evaluated Job Descriptions adjudicated/moderat ed Signed Job Descriptions with the Final Outcome Report(FOR) Placement of staff as per the FOR 12 Lack of HR Strategy and Planning Just need to be To have fully fledged HR plan with relevant systems.
-Availability of effective and efficient HR Plan Approval of HR plan, Monitor and evaluate the implementation of the approved HR plan impact of the Awareness/ Roadshow of the HR Systems as approved 13 behaviour by some Lack of time management and poor monitoring of attendance registers.
+12 Lack of HR Strategy and Planning To have fully fledged HR plan with relevant systems.
+Availability of effective and efficient HR Plan Approval of HR plan, Monitor and evaluate the implementation of the approved HR plan Assessment of impact of the systems Awareness/ Roadshow of the HR Systems as approved 13 Lack of time management and poor monitoring of attendance registers.
 Code of conduct is periodically made to employees) To have an environment with good ethical behaviour Manifestation of professional organisational conduct and behaviour Conduct awareness sessions Monitoring of impact assessment Impact assessment Conduct sessions on Ethical behavior and discipline.
-14 Paperless System/ mostly limited to Council and All Structures of Council utilising the paperless system in all meetings.
-Immediate utilisation of a paperless approach by all Committees of Council Impact assessment n/a Focus on paperless system

-15 Powers Delay in finalisation of draft Delegation of Powers.
-(Draft already in pack identified for approval) To Review and approve delegation of powers Approved, efficient and effective delegation of powers Review approval and mplementation of delegation of powers Monitor and Evaluate the implementation Impact assessment Finalize the available draft 16 Information, Communication & Technology Service (ICT) Unplanned procurement of systems Non/ Under-utilized Systems Undocumented/ municipal Information A fully fledged functioning and effective municipal Information communication and Technological system.
-Commence implementing the Strategic Information Systems Plan (SISP) Implement IT Governance Continuous professional development Basic training of staff in IT Commence implementation of the Disaster Recovery Plan (DRP) obsolete hardware and software.
+Paperless approached still mostly limited to Council and MAYCO. applicable to all All Structures of Council utilising the paperless system in all meetings.
+Immediate utilisation of a paperless approach by all Committees of Council Impact assessment n/a Focus on paperless system 15 Powers Delay in finalisation of draft Delegation of Powers.
+(Draft already in pack identified for approval) Approved, efficient and effective delegation of powers Review approval and mplementation of delegation of powers Monitor and Evaluate the implementation Impact assessment Finalize the available draft 16 municipal Information A fully fledged functioning and effective municipal Information communication and Technological system.
+Commence implementing the Strategic Information Systems Plan (SISP) Implement IT Governance Continuous professional development Basic training of staff in IT Commence implementation of the Disaster Recovery Plan (DRP) Implementing the Strategic Information Systems Plan (SISP) Recruitment of employees Replacement of obsolete hardware and software.
 Continuous professional development.
-Basic training of staff in IT Review the IT SISP Replacement of obsolete hardware and software.
-Continuous professional development Basic training of staff in IT Establish Governance committees (ISO, IT Operations, IT Change Control Board) Develop Terms of reference and appoint committees' members Review the IT structure with a view to add critical posts Acquire and implement a LAN monitoring and optimizing solution Implement a data backup solution Reconfigure LAN backbone for redundancy 17 • technical fields.
-To conduct skills Audit for all employee and Councilors To have an institution with staff with skills in all various field.
-To have an institution with bona-fide staff and Councilors.
-Prioritise the rare skills when recruiting Prioritise the rare skills when recruiting Prioritise the rare skills when recruiting the institution conducting head count for To have Count for all employee and Councilors Ghost workers eliminated Institute head-counting Do periodic head counting Periodic head count
+Basic training of staff in IT Review IT Policies Review the IT SISP Replacement of obsolete hardware and software.
+Continuous professional development Basic training of staff in IT Establish Governance committees (ISO, IT Operations, IT Change Control Board) Develop Terms of reference and appoint committees' members Review the IT structure with a view to add critical posts Acquire and implement a LAN monitoring and optimizing solution Implement a data backup solution Reconfigure LAN backbone for redundancy - technical fields.
+Audit for all employee and Councilors Prioritise the rare skills when recruiting Prioritise the rare skills when recruiting the institution 5 1 To have Count for all employee and Councilors Ghost workers eliminated , i i i i i i i i i i i i i i i i i i i Do periodic head counting Periodic head count